bbauska/Anti-Project2025/anti.md

 should therefore exercise its preemptive authority over CARB and take all steps necessary to invalidate any inconsistent fuel economy requirements imposed by CARB, including its ban on sales of internal combustion engines.”
-[Department of Transportation, Project 2025, accessed 6/24/24] Project 2025 recommended the next conservative administration should:
+[Department of Transportation, Project 2025, accessed 6/24/24]

-●
+<h3>Project 2025 recommended the next conservative administration should:</h3>

-Seek to refocus the Federal Highway Administration on maintaining and improving the highway system.
+● Seek to refocus the Federal Highway Administration on maintaining and improving the highway system.
-●
-Remove or reform rules and regulations that hamper state governments.
+● Remove or reform rules and regulations that hamper state governments.
-●
-Reduce the amount of federal involvement in local infrastructure decisions.
+● Reduce the amount of federal involvement in local infrastructure decisions.
-[Department of Transportation, Project 2025, accessed 6/24/24] Airline Mergers and Foreign Ownership
+[Department of Transportation, Project 2025, accessed 6/24/24]

+<h3>Airline Mergers and Foreign Ownership</h3>
 Project 2025 criticized the Biden administration for their opposition to the growth of major U.S. airlines, low-fare foreign airline competition, and joint ventures of smaller U.S. air carriers.
 “The current Administration’s policies are self-contradictory.
 In order to placate specific labor groups, the Biden